snipersmithy/Twenty-One-V2/Twenty One V2/README.md

 # Twenty-One-V2
  Version 2 of my pontoon / twenty one app.
+It is played using the console.

  The app uses two .dll files, ClassLib.dll and Quicktools.dll.